 Fundamentals of Geographic Information Systems

 This course introduces fundamental concepts and methods of geographic information systems (GIS): computer systems for processing location-based data.
 Through a sequence of applied problems, students will practice how to conceive, gather, manage, analyze, and visualize geographic datasets.
 Major topics will include raster and vector data structures and operations, geographic frameworks, and principles of cartographic design.
-(Open to GEOG and ENVS major only; first semester first year students and seniors by waiver)3 hrs. lect./3 hrs. lab.
+(First semester first year students and second semester seniors by waiver) 3 hrs. lect./3 hrs. lab.
+DED SOC